Who we are

 In providing assistance through our services we may need to contact other agencies on your behalf – your authorisation will always be sought before we do this.

 Occasionally, we may share your data with other organisations that we work with.
+These organisations can be referred to as "Data Processors".
 We will usually inform you (before collecting your data) if we intend to share your data.
-You can exercise your right to prevent us doing this by telling us not to either at the time we speak to you or by contacting us at: email@example.com.
+You can exercise your right to prevent us doing this by telling us not to either at the time we speak to you or by contacting us at: firstname.lastname@example.org.

 We will never sell or rent your data to any third parties.